BrandonCorey/js_129/study_guide_written.md

 **Helps answer these questions**
 - What are the important concepts in the program?
-- What are the properties of a vehicle?
+- What are the properties of an object?
-- How do we create vehicles?
+- How do we create objects?
-- What operations can I perform on a vehicle?
+- What operations can I perform on an object?
 - Where should we add new properties and methods?

 ## Objects ##